Remi-Gau/advanced_fMRI_course/OnlineResources.md

-## Resources for Methods/Results reporting: also useful for reviewing papers
+## Reporting your Methods/Results (also useful for reviewing papers)

 ### COBIDAS report